IntentDev/touchpy/_sources/overview.rst.txt

 Overview
 ========
-TouchPy is a library to interact with TouchDesigner from Python.
-It is designed to be used in a Python environment, such as a Jupyter notebook, or a standalone Python script.
+TouchPy is a high-performance toolset to work with TouchDesigner components in Python.
+It is designed to be used in a Python environment outside of TouchDesigner, such as a Jupyter notebook, or a standalone Python script.
 It is not designed to be used in TouchDesigner itself.